Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 #### Send a single event or an array of events

-Use the [send](https://azure.github.io/azure-sdk-for-js/event-hubs/classes/eventhubproducer.html#send) method to send multiple events using a single call.
+Use the [send](https://azure.github.io/azure-sdk-for-js/event-hubs/classes/eventhubproducer.html#send) method to send a single event or multiple events using a single call.

 ```javascript
 const client = new EventHubClient("connectionString", "eventHubName");